hewel/pigmint/README.md

 - [*] **Styling Engine:** Integrate **Tailwind CSS** for rapid, modern UI development.
 - [*] **Content Management:** Implement a Markdown-based system for blog posts.
+  - [ ] **Advanced Rendering:** Utilize `react-markdown` with custom component mapping (by aliasing React to Preact in `deno.json`) to render Markdown content into styled Preact components aligned with the PigMint theme.

 ### 2. UI/UX Features